Written by Divinity Nutra, Updated on March 13, 2023

 The Curcuma longa plant belongs to the ginger family (Zingiberaceae) of herbs originating in Southeast Asia.
 This wonder spice, better known as turmeric or curcumin, played a significant role in Ayurvedic medicine for thousands of years.

 Today, researchers have discovered an abundance of useful medicinal applications for these potent curcuminoids.
 From treating arthritis to improving mental wellness, it seems like curcumin’s list of health benefits is endless.
-But, can turmeric help in the treatment and prevention of Alzheimer’s disease (AD) and other forms of dementia?
+But, is turmeric good for Alzheimer’s disease?
+Can turmeric reverse dementia?

 To better understand how turmeric helps Alzheimer’s disease and dementia, let’s explore each in a little more detail.

 Dementia and Alzheimer’s disease, although closely related, are not the same thing.
 There are a few distinct differences to consider.